 Transcranial Magnetic Stimulation (TMS) Service

-Support for individuals who struggle with depression.
+With multiple care options to choose from, we offer support for individuals who struggle with treatment-resistant depression and other mental health conditions.
 Call us today to find out if TMS is right for you.

-The Transcranial Magnetic Stimulation (TMS) Service is dedicated to improving the quality of life for individuals who are struggling with mental illnesses and have not found relief from symptoms using other forms of treatment.
+The Transcranial Magnetic Stimulation (TMS) Service is dedicated to improving the quality of life for individuals who are struggling with mental health conditions and have not found relief from symptoms using other forms of treatment.

 Our program uses TMS to treat severe, treatment-resistant depression and is particularly helpful for people with depression and other mental health challenges that have not improved with medication and talk therapy.
 TMS has also been proven effective to help individuals with obsessive compulsive disorder.